 Work with your mentor to:

-- Establish a timeline and goals for your manuscript project.
+- Establish a timeline and goals for your prose manuscript project.

 - Exchange three (3) project packets and receive detailed feedback at regular intervals, based on the specific needs of each mentee.

 You will be asked to provide the following:

-- A short CV or resumé, listing two references.
+- A short CV or resumé, listing two references and their contact information.

 Gemini Ink (210) 734-9673